kghbln/MySystemMessages/README.md

 ```
 (6) Validate this file with e.g. [JSON Formatter](http://jsonformatter.curiousconcept.com/) to make sure that the json syntaxis correct.
 (7) Do the same for all languages you want to provide, e.g. "es", "fr", it, etc. You might have to initially create those files if they are not yet available.
-(8) Move the json files to the /i18n/ folder of this extension.
+(8) Move the json files to the ``i18n/`` folder of this extension.
 (9) Done.

 ### Usage

-To add a system message to a page you will use the "int" magic word provided by core MediaWiki, i.e. ``{{int:message identifier}}``, e.g. ``{{int:mysm-mymessage}}``.
+To add a system message to a page you will use the "int" parser function provided by core MediaWiki, i.e. ``{{int:message identifier}}``, e.g. ``{{int:mysm-mymessage}}``.
 Thus the message will be shown in the language the user selected in her or his preferences.
 If a message is not available in the internationalized version for a specific language the English version will be shown.